mvernacc/portfolio/docs/engineering_notes/filters_savgol_vs_butter.md

     <figcaption>Ideal Bode plot for scientific post-processing.</figcaption>
 </figure>

-The figure below shows Bode plots of the Butterworth (blue) and Savitzky–Golay (tan) filters.
+Now, we can return to the figure this post started with (it is inlined again below).
+It is a Bode plot of the Butterworth (blue) and Savitzky–Golay (tan) filters.
 For a fair comparison, but filters are set for a cutoff at 0.01 times the sampling frequency (vertical black line).

 <figure>